-Peer Action Collective is an exciting nationwide programme, with a network of over 120 young people (Peer Researchers), who are designing their own research projects to better their local community.
-They’ll work with around 5,000 other young people (Changemakers) to find out about their experiences of Youth Violence and what they want to see change.
+Peer Action Collective is an exciting nationwide project, with a network of over 120 young people (Peer Researchers), who are designing their own research projects to better their local community.
+These Peer Researchers work with around 5,000 other young people (Changemakers) to find out about their experiences of Youth Violence and what they want to see change.

-We are thrilled to be coordinating the Peer Action Collective in the South West, and running the Plymouth programme from our 'Young Plymouth' Centre on Mutley Plain.
+We are thrilled to be coordinating the Peer Action Collective in the South West, and running the Plymouth project from our 'Young Plymouth' Centre on Mutley Plain.